Market Samurai Review: 3 Market Samurai Problems and What I Use Instead

 But, once I started using this method, I was able to get onto page 1.
 And, in several cases the first half of page 1.
 The CTR for those pages is tremendous compared to my pages that don’t show up on page one in the SERPs.

-My site looked pretty much like January and February of this year all of last year (minus the spikes).
+My site looked pretty much like January and February of 2016 for all of 2015 (minus the spikes).
 It wasn’t until I started picking better keywords that traffic started taking off.

 And, once traffic was coming from people on the first page of Google, started to get returns.
 Since March sales have pretty much increased monthly.
 And, September is my best month yet, and it’s not even over yet.
 All of 2015 I earned maybe $5.